sunfishcode/wasm-reference-manual/WebAssembly.md

 the steps literally as described here; they need only behave ["as if"] they did so in all observable respects.

+> Except where specified otherwise, WebAssembly instructions are not required to execute in [constant time].

 [ISA]: https://en.wikipedia.org/wiki/Instruction_set
 [imports]: #import-section
 [exports]: #export-section